 My instructional strengths include emphasis on student engagement in the classroom, continuous evaluation of student learning progress, and special attention to student equity and well-being.

-My research interest includes the study of mechanisms involved in mineralized tissue growth and repair.
-I am currently working in collaboration with Dr. Liyun Wang (University of Delaware, Department of Mechanical Engineering) to elucidate the role of the pericellular matrix in the bone response to load.
+In collaboration with Dr. Liyun Wang (University of Delaware, Mechanical Engineering), I also study skeletal growth and repair and the function of the pericellular matrix in the bone response to load.

 Professional Affiliations & Memberships